qiine/qiine-nvim-conf/README.md

 ## Installation
 ---
-Install the latest version neovim with your package manager of choice.
+Install the latest version of neovim with your package manager of choice.
 Backup existing config files if applicable.
 ```sh
 mv ~/.config/nvim ~/.config/nvim.bak